Alexa contributed Three, After Midnight to our Halloween Anthology.

 Suzanne is the author of Conceptual a new adult sci-fi romance.

 Elvy contributed Grandmas Way to our Halloween Anthology.
-She is also the author of Love on a Half Shell.
+She is also the author of Love on a Half Shell and recently released novella Lady Guadalupe and the Sno Kone Hut.

 Leah St. James